SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    -> println("Result: \(mathFunction(2, 3))")
    <- Result: 6

+As with any other type,
-You can leave it up to Swift to infer the appropriate function type to use by assigning a function when you define the constant or variable:
+you can leave it to Swift to infer the function type when you assign a function to a constant or variable:

 .. testcode:: functionTypes